 - No. 3 Road Sports Fishing Pier - A large fishing pier with panoramic views of the Fraser River, Ladner, Mt.
 Baker and river activity.

 Along the North Arm of the Fraser River

 - No. 7 Road Pier - A restored former barge loading pier with an open grass area, woodlot and small beach.

 - Mitchell Island Pier - Once part of an old rail bridge between Vancouver and Richmond, the pier provides views of the working river from as far west as Vancouver's Marpole area to east of the Knight Street Bridge, and many of the rail trestles, bridge framing and heavy, industrial features of the original pier still exist today.

 Fishing licenses are required to fish from the Fraser River's edge at all times, including off of any pier, dock or float.
-Click here for more information on BC freshwater fishing licenses and to purchase one online.
+Click here for more information on BC tidal waters fishing licenses and to purchase one online.